 All safeguarding leaders can be contacted by phoning the academy 01522 682602 or emailing the enquiries address.

-Details of our child protection and safeguarding procedures are detailed in our Child Protection and Safeguarding policy - please see the link below.
+Details of our child protection and safeguarding procedures are detailed in The Priory Federation of Academies Trust Child Protection and Safeguarding policy - please see the link below.
 In addition to this, the Academy also has other specific policies in place to ensure that safeguarding issues can be comprehensively addressed.
-These policies are available on the website - follow policy link.

 - Behaviour Management